Google Chromecast allows you to mirror your Chrome browser on a computer to your TV.

 While you’ll get access to the most content using a laptop or desktop with Chromecast, I also wanted to make sure it worked with and Apple iPad.

-For an iPad or iPhone, you have to install the Chromecast app.
+For an iPad or iPhone, you have to install the Google Home app and the Chromecast app.
 After I did that, I was able to watch YouTube video using Chromecast, but not much else.
 I was not able to watch stuff from my Chrome browser on my TV.
 It seems that only apps specifically designed for Chromecast will work (such as Netflix and Google Play).

 Android Phone/Tablet Compatibility